Ismet Popovac: Muslim People's Military Organization

 It was reported that Popovac had "won the majority of the Muslims to his purpose" in the Mostar, Konjic, Nevesinje and Gacko districts.
 Eventually, he came to be seen as one of "the principal representatives of the pro-Chetnik Muslim current" in Bosnia.
 In October 1942, during Operation Alfa, a joint Chetnik–Italian attack against the Partisans, the Chetniks killed between 543 and 2,500 Bosnian Muslim and Croat civilians in Prozor.
-Several days later, Popovac arrived in the town to console the Muslim population and advise the Chetniks there against committing further atrocities.
+Several days later, Popovac arrived in the town to console the Muslim population and urge the Chetniks there against committing further atrocities.
 He also attempted to recruit new Chetnik fighters from among the local Muslim population, but was unsuccessful due to the extent of Chetnik atrocities against them.
 On 31 December, in the face of widespread Muslim opposition, Popovac and his MNVO drafted a resolution vowing allegiance to Yugoslavia's exiled King Peter and to Mihailović, claiming Bosnian Muslims as "an integral part of Serbdom" and the MNVO as "part of the Chetnik movement led by Draža Mihailović, Minister of the Army, Navy and Air Forces."

 In January 1943, Popovac led the MNVO in an attack which resulted in the capture of a communist village predominantly inhabited by Muslims.
 That same month, the Chetniks carried out a number of massacre against the Muslims, especially in Eastern Bosnia, in the areas of Koraj, Bijeljina, Srebrenica, Višegrad, Foča, Goražde, and Vlasenica.
 Between January and March 1943, Popovac's Chetniks fought the Partisans as part of the Axis-led military operation known as Case White, but did not distinguish themselves.
 During the operation itself, the Chetniks committed further atrocities against the Muslims.
 Nonetheless, Popovac and Pašić continued seeking Muslim recruits.
 They declared in their "Address to the Brethren Muslims of Čajniče and Other Nearby Districts" that the main goal of the Chetniks was "the intelligent and honest protection of Muslim interests".
 The Chetniks, they claimed, would "secure a safe future for our people with the highest principles of Islam: freedom of religion, holiness of the family, respect for private property, social justice, and democratic political freedom."
 They denied that Muslims were collectively responsible for Ustaše crimes, writing: "Muslims are bound to the brethren of the Orthodox religion by blood and land."

 Demise

 Popovac was killed on 21 August 1943.
 The exact circumstances of his death are disputed.
 Hoare states that Popovac was killed by members of the Partisan 10th Herzegovinan Brigade.
 The historian and economist Jozo Tomasevich writes that Popovac was killed by an assassin.
 The historians Zdravko Dizdar and Mihael Sobolevski claim that he was killed by the Chetniks in the vicinity of Trebinje after objecting to the killing of Muslims.

 By December 1943, it is estimated that 4,000 of Mihailović's Chetniks were Muslims, accounting for eight percent of all Chetniks in Bosnia and Herzegovina.
-In 1944, Mihailović appealed to Muslims to fight against the communists, citing the example of Popovac and other Muslim Chetniks.
+In his 1944 New Year's Eve address, Mihailović appealed to Muslims to fight against the communists, citing the example of Popovac and other Muslim Chetniks.